Maura Laverty: Novels

 Her first novel Never No More was published to widespread acclaim in 1942.
 It was based in County Kildare, drawing heavily on personal experiences during her time in Derrymore House.
-It was the most popular novel in Ireland during most of the Second World War.
+It was the most popular novel in Ireland during most of the Emergency, the Second World War.
 Laverty followed this with Alone We Embark (1943), published in the United States as Touched by the Thorn (1943).
 The novels were favourites of writer Brendan Behan who wrote to Laverty from Arbour Hill Military Prison in 1944 to congratulate her on her first two novels, explaining that Never No More had been passed around the prison.

 Her last three novels were banned in Ireland, including her third, the semi-autobiographical No More than Human, a sequel to her first novel, which apparently offended the censor because of its frankness about the female body.
 Her last novel Lift Up Your Gates (1946), published in the United States as Liffey Lane, was eventually adapted into her first play Liffey Lane (1951) for the Gate Theatre.

 The fact that three-quarters of her books were banned in Ireland by the Censorship of Publications Board, despite being regarded as "as wholesome as homemade bread" elsewhere, can be considered indicative of the repressive nature of 1940's Ireland.

 Laverty also wrote numerous children's stories including The Cottage in the Bog (1946) and The Green Orchard (1949).
 The latter became a textbook as part of the national curriculum in Ireland, and an English language textbook in schools in the Netherlands.